How to display the multi-language content switch button on the website front end?

-On AnQiCMS, allowing the website's front-end to display a multi-language content switch button is crucial for expanding the global user base and enhancing user experience.AnQiCMS with its powerful multilingual support and flexible template mechanism makes it intuitive and efficient to implement this feature.
+On AnQiCMS, it is crucial to display a multilingual content switch button on the website front-end to expand the global user base and improve user experience.AnQiCMS with its powerful multilingual support and flexible template mechanism makes it intuitive and efficient to implement this feature.

-AnQiCMS was designed with global content publishing needs in mind.Its multilingual support core lies in the 'multi-site management' feature.This means that you can create different sites in the background to represent different language versions.yourwebsite.comAnother one for the Chinese siteen.yourwebsite.comoryourwebsite.com/enAs an English site.
-Each site can have its own domain, content, and even default language package settings, thus achieving real multi-language content isolation and management.
+AnQiCMS was designed from the outset to consider the global content publishing needs.Its multilingual support is centered around the "multi-site management" feature.This means, you can create different sites to represent different language versions.For example, you can have ayourwebsite.comAnother as a Chinese siteen.yourwebsite.comoryourwebsite.com/enAs an English site.
+Each site can have its own domain, content, and even default language package settings, thereby achieving true multi-language content isolation and management.

-In the "System Settings" under the "Global Feature SettingsHere you can set Chinese or English and other default languages, but this mainly affects the AnQiCMS backend management interface and some built-in system prompts.For the articles, products, categories, and other content displayed on your website's frontend, they are bound to specific sites and will not be automatically translated or switched due to changes in the "default language pack" here.Therefore, the key to implementing multilingual switching on the front-end is to create and manage the respective sites for different language versions.
+In the background, under the "System Settings", you will find the "Default Language Pack" option.Although it can be set to Chinese or English and other default languages, this mainly affects the AnQiCMS backend management interface and some built-in system prompts.For the articles, products, categories, and other content displayed on your website's front end, they are bound to specific sites and will not be automatically translated or switched due to changes made here to the 'default language package'.Therefore, to implement the front-end multi-language switching, the key is to create and manage each site's content for different language versions properly.

-Before you display the language switch button on the front end, you need to set up the corresponding multilingual site in the AnQiCMS backend first.
+Before displaying the language switch button on the front end, you need to set up the corresponding multilingual site in the AnQiCMS backend.
 This usually involves:

-Plan the domain name or subdirectory:Decide which URL structure your multilingual site will use, for example:
+1. Plan the domain name or subdirectory:Determine the URL structure your multilingual site will use, for example:

-yourwebsite.com(English),yourwebsite.com/en(English) AnQiCMS's multi-site management is very flexible and can well support these modes.
+• Subdirectory: yourwebsite.com(Chinese),yourwebsite.com/en(English) AnQiCMS's multi-site management is very flexible and supports these patterns well.

-Create a new site:Log in to the admin panel of your main site, and go to the "Multi-site Management" feature.Here, you can 'Add a new site', configure independent site information for each language version, including site name, website address, database name (used for independent storage of the data of the language site), and administrator account and password, etc.To ensure content isolation, each language site should use an independent database.
+2. Create a new site:Log in to your main site backend and go to the 'Multi-site Management' feature.Here, you can “add a new site”, configure independent site information for each language version, including site name, website address, database name (used to store the data of the independent language site), and administrator account password, etc.To ensure content isolation, each language site should use an independent database.

-Through such settings, each language version has a complete, independent AnQiCMS instance, and you can target and manage content in different languages.
+By such settings, each language version has a complete, independently operated AnQiCMS instance, and you can target the publication and management of content in different languages.

-When your multilingual site is configured and running, the next step is to add the actual language switch button in the website front-end template.
-AnQiCMS provides a very convenient template taglanguagesGet the list of all configured multilingual sites.
+After your multilingual site is configured and running, the next step is to add actual language switch buttons to the front-end template.
+AnQiCMS provides a very convenient template tag.languagesGet the list of all configured multilingual sites.

-This label uses a very simple method, it does not require any parameters, and will automatically traverse all the multi-language site information you have configured in the background.It will return an array containing detailed information for each language site, and you can iterate over this array to generate corresponding language switch links.
+This tag uses a very concise method, it does not require any parameters, and it will automatically traverse all the multi-language site information you have configured in your background.It will return an array containing detailed information for each language site, and you can iterate over this array to generate corresponding language switch links.

-usually, you will place this code in the public part of the website, such as the header, footer, or sidebar, so that users can switch languages at any time and anywhere.
-These common parts are usually implemented in the AnQiCMS template.bash.htmlorpartialThe files under the directory are managed.
+Usually, you would place this code in the public part of the website, such as the header, footer, or sidebar, so that users can switch languages at any time.
+These public parts in the AnQiCMS template are usually throughbash.htmlorpartialManage the files under the directory.

-The following is a segment applied in the template.languagesa tag in a template:
+Below is a segment applied in the template.languagesLabel example:

 {%- languages websites %}